duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 - Replace `ROS_MASTER_Hostname` in `ACQ_ROS_MASTER_URI_SERVER=ROS_MASTER_Hostname.local` with your ROS Master's hostname.
 You should have gotten this already when you configured the watchtowers.
 - Replace `XXX.XXX.XXX.XXX` in `ACQ_ROS_MASTER_URI_SERVER_IP` with your ROS Master's IP address.
 You should have gotten this already when you configured the watchtowers.

 TODO: MASTER should be removed for macros which are not ROS Masters.
-For example, duckiebots: `ACQ_ROS_MASTER_URI_DEVICE=duckiebotHostname.local`
+For example, Duckiebots: `ACQ_ROS_MASTER_URI_DEVICE=duckiebotHostname.local`

 You can then start the container by running: